FabricMC/fabric/README.md

 ```

 <!--Linked to gradle documentation on properties-->
-Gradle properties may be used to catalog dependency versions in a single `gradle.properties` file at the root of a project.
+Instead of hardcoding version constants all over the build script, Gradle properties may be used to replace these constants.
+Properties are defined in the `gradle.properties` file at the root of a project.
 More information is available [here](https://docs.gradle.org/current/userguide/organizing_gradle_projects.html#declare_properties_in_gradle_properties_file).

 ## Contributing